wisdom-framework/wisdom-jcr/README.md

 This project integrates JCR repositories within Wisdom-Framework.

-The Wisdom-JCR project relies on [JCROM](https://code.google.com/p/jcrom/) to map objects between Wisdom and the JCR repository.

-## Supported repositories
+## Introduction

+### JCR

+JCR is a Content Repository API for Java and is speficied in the [JSR 283](https://jcp.org/en/jsr/detail?id=283): Content Repository for JavaTM Technology API Version 2.0.
+See [Wikipedia](http://en.wikipedia.org/wiki/Content_repository_API_for_Java) for an overview of the JCR API.

+### Implementations

+Several JCR implementations exists.
+The most famous open source implementations are [Apache Jackrabbit](http://jackrabbit.apache.org/jcr/index.html) and [ModeShape](http://modeshape.jboss.org)

 The Wisdom-JCR project is compatible with any JCR implementation.
 It expects that a service provides a `javax.jcr.RepositoryFactory` to load the repository.

-Currently, the wisdom-modeshape module provides a direct integration with modeshape repositories.
+Currently, the [wisdom-modeshape](https://github.com/wisdom-framework/wisdom-jcr/tree/master/wisdom-modeshape) module provides an integration with ModeShape repositories.

+### Object mapping

+JCR repositories do not provide a mapping layer with Java entities.
+The Wisdom-JCR project relies on [JCROM](https://code.google.com/p/jcrom/) to map objects between Wisdom and the JCR repository.

 ## Usage